Yukon: A Slice of Active Living

 Phone: 867) 667-4145

-Terence Eder, a television producer, calls himself as a citizen of the world having lived in four Countries and travelled to 39 to date.
+Terence Eder, a television producer, calls himself as a citizen of the world having lived in four Countries and traveled to 39 to date.
 While ‘home’ is where ever his suitcase lands, he is constantly on the lookout for his next far flung adventure abroad.
 He lives in Austria and his native South Africa.